TikaaVo/despy/docs/algorithms/knndwsi.md

 ## When to use

 - KNN-DWS-I is currently the general recommendation for regression tasks.
-It works for classification with confidence scores, but not as well with hard predictions
+KNN-DWS-I works best with soft metrics, so it also works for classification with confidence scores, but not as well with hard predictions
 - It performs best when the competence regions and pool are smooth and heterogeneous
 - It performs worst for homogeneous datasets and for classification with hard predictions